rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 TODO: Gaudi and ant hills.

-I have a paper call the "[The Evolution of Reasons](http://ase.tufts.edu/cogstud/dennett/papers/evolutionofreasons.pdf)" [^Dennett2014]
+I have a paper called "[The Evolution of Reasons](http://ase.tufts.edu/cogstud/dennett/papers/evolutionofreasons.pdf)" [^Dennett2014]

 [^Dennett2014]: @Dennett_2014_The_Evolution_of_Reasons\.